open-contracting/nightingale/docs/tutorial.rst

 This will produce an output file in the `output` directory.

-Mapping Configuration
+MappingTemplate Configuration
 ----------------------

 Field-level mapping is specified in the `mapping.xlsx` file.
-It is formed from stardard `"OCDS Field Level Mapping template" <https://www.open-contracting.org/resources/ocds-field-level-mapping-template/>`_.
+It is formed from stardard `"OCDS Field Level MappingTemplate template" <https://www.open-contracting.org/resources/ocds-field-level-mapping-template/>`_.
-For more information about how to fill the mapping file, refer to the `OCDS Field Level Mapping template guidance <https://www.open-contracting.org/resources/ocds-1-1-mapping-template-guidance/>`_.
+For more information about how to fill the mapping file, refer to the `OCDS Field Level MappingTemplate template guidance <https://www.open-contracting.org/resources/ocds-1-1-mapping-template-guidance/>`_.

 Here the bried description of the columns from mapping sheets in the mapping file:

     * **Path**: The path in the OCDS release schema where the field value should be placed.
     * **Title**: A human-readable title for the field.
     * **Description**: A description of what the field represents.
-    * **Mapping**: The field in the source data that maps to the OCDS path.
+    * **MappingTemplate**: The field in the source data that maps to the OCDS path.

 Understanding these mappings will help you configure the transformation correctly for your data.